-You will need three copies of a completed Form 8233.
+You will need three copies of the completed Form 8233.
+Each copy of Form 8233 must include any attachments submitted by the nonresident alien individual.
+Give one copy of the completed Form 8233 to the nonresident alien individual.
+Keep a copy for your records.
 Within 5 days of your acceptance, forward one copy to: